-Regular Faculty: William Bearley, John Glaser, Thomas Harvey, Don Hayes, Larry Kemper, Larry Machi, Steve Morgan, Barbara Peterson, Barbara Poling, Carol Roberts, Emanuel Scrofani, Jerry Young.
-Adjunct Faculty: Patricia Clark-White, Keith Larick, Loretta Rahmani
+Regular Faculty: William Bearley, Elaine Collins, Thomas Harvey, Larry Kemper, Larry Machi, Cheryl Magee, Patricia Novotney, Barbara Peterson, Barbara Poling, Carol Roberts.
+Adjunct Faculty: Patricia Clark White, Don Hays, Keith Larick, Steve Morgan, Loretta Rahmani

 This program is designed for the practicing administrator who wishes to pursue advanced study while continuing a professional career.
-Its primary focus is the application of management theory to the processes and practices of educational administration.
+Its primary focus is the application of management theory to the processes and practices of leadership and administration.
 The day-to-day and long-range problems facing administrators serve as case studies for individual and group activities.
 Theory is tested in the field by students, thereby validating both theoretical and practical competencies.